Object Store

 Account

-Account to be used by the component.
+Account to be used by the connector.
 This item can't be changed.

 Digibee Object Store Account